Watermarking Graph Neural Networks via Explanations for Ownership Protection: Introduction

-Watermarking embeds a secret pattern into a model~\citep{DBLP:journals/corr/UchidaNSS17} to verify ownership if the model is stolen or misused.
-Backdoor-based watermarking is the \emph{de facto} approach, especially for non-graph data~\citep{adi2018turning, bansal2022certified,lv2023robustness,yan2023rethinking, li2022fedipr,shao2022fedtracker,lansari2023federated}.
-A backdoor trigger is inserted as the watermark pattern into some clean samples with a \emph{target label} different from the true label, and the model is trained on both the watermarked and clean samples.
-During verification, ownership is proven by demonstrating that samples with the backdoor trigger consistently produce the target label.
-Backdoor-based watermarking methods have several merits: they are robust to removal attacks such as model pruning and fine-tuning, and ownership verification only requires black-box access to the target model.
+Watermarking embeds secret patterns into models~\citep{DBLP:journals/corr/UchidaNSS17} to verify ownership.
+As a \emph{de facto} approach, backdoor-based watermarking~\citep{adi2018turning, bansal2022certified,lv2023robustness,yan2023rethinking, li2022fedipr,shao2022fedtracker,lansari2023federated,yang2024fedgmark} insert the watermark pattern as a ``trigger'' into clean samples with altered \emph{target labels}, and trains on both watermarked and clean data.
+During verification, ownership is demonstrated by producing the triggered samples that yield the target label.
+Backdoor-based watermarking methods have several merits: they are robust to removal attacks (pruning and fine-tuning), and verification only requires black-box model access.

-However, recent works~\citep{yan2023rethinking,298064} show backdoor-based watermarking methods -- which are primarily developed for non-graph data -- have a fundamental limitation: they induce ownership ambiguity, as attackers could falsely claim misclassified data as ownership evidence.
-Note that this security issue also exists in the few backdoor-based watermarking methods designed for graph data~\citep{xu2023watermarking}.
-Further, they purposely manipulate the normal model training with \emph{polluted} data samples, which could cause security issues like data poisoning attacks.

-Recognizing these limitations, researchers have explored alternate spaces for embedding watermarks.
-For example, ~\citep{shao2024explanationwatermarkharmlessmultibit} embed watermarks into explanations of DNN predictions, avoiding tampering with model predictions or parameters.
-While ~\citep{shao2024explanationwatermarkharmlessmultibit} offers compelling benefits, such as eliminating data pollution risks, their approach assumes a ground-truth watermark is known.
-This requirement introduces challenges, such as reliance on trusted third parties and potential disputes over the true watermark.
-Moreover, ~\citep{shao2024explanationwatermarkharmlessmultibit} do not address the unique complexities of graph data, including structural dependencies and multi-hop relationships.
+However, recent works~\citep{yan2023rethinking,298064,xu2023watermarking} reveal a fundamental limitation: backdoor-based methods induce ownership ambiguity, as attackers could falsely claim misclassified data as ownership evidence.
+Additionally, embedding watermarks into data properties is vulnerable to data poisoning attacks, where an adversary can manipulate the data to disrupt the watermarking process~\cite{Steinhardt2017CertifiedDF, Zhang2019DataPA,downer2025identifying}.
+Recognizing these limitations, researchers have explored alternate watermark embedding spaces. \citet{shao2024explanationwatermarkharmlessmultibit} embed watermarks DNN prediction \textit{explanations}, avoiding tampering with predictions or parameters.
+While offering a compelling alternative to backdoor-based watermarking, their approach assumes a known ground-truth watermark, introducing challenges like a third-party verification requirement and potential disputes over the true watermark.
+Moreover, they do not address graph data's unique complexities, including structural dependencies and multi-hop relationships.